 Who says history can’t be fun?
-To experience history hands-on, I dispatched two very special envoys to check out A Soldier’s Life, now in its second year at the Halifax Citadel and Historic Site.
+To experience history hands-on, I dispatched two very special envoys to check out A Soldier’s Life, now in its fourth year at the Halifax Citadel and Historic Site.
 With a strong sense of adventure and a keen interest in military history, my Godson and his brother, aged 8 and 10, were eager recruits.
 Plus, like so many of us in Halifax, they have a strong family connection to the military.
 Now it was their turn to sign up!

 First, the young recruits signed their enlistment papers.
 They had the choice of different uniforms based on jobs including Artillery, Bagpiper, and Drill.

 During the exclusive tour, the children looked down on life at the busy Halifax Citadel.
 The guide was amazing: very knowledgable, and really great with the kids.
 She welcomed curiosity and always had the answers.

 Together, the group raised a flag to send a coded message – just like soldiers did in 1869!

 And how can you be a Highlander without learning to play the drums?

 They experienced what school was like for a soldier’s family…